Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-and $(\alpha_3,..,\alpha_{3N})$ are assumed to be independent of temperature.
-This approximation implies that the temperature dependence of the energy landscape is determined entirely by the anharmonicity in these two soft modes with no anharmonic coupling to other modes, and at any temperature, $ \Phi_{ij}(T)$ is diagonalized by the same basis set, with the anharmonicities confined in the subspace ($\phi_1$,$\phi_2$) of the normal modes describing the order parameter.
+This approximation implies that the temperature dependence of the energy landscape is determined entirely by the anharmonicity in these two soft modes with no anharmonic coupling to other modes, and at any temperature, $\Phi_{ij}(T)$ is diagonalized by the same basis set, with the anharmonicities confined in the subspace ($\phi_1$,$\phi_2$).